-When you stay at Adventure Inn Bed and Breakfast, we know you didn’t come to see us, You get as much privacy as you want.
-Guests describe the atmosphere in our B&B as warm, welcoming, fun, and yet elegant in a non-fussy way.
+When you stay at Adventure Inn B&B, we know you didn’t come to see us, You get as much privacy as you want.
+Guests describe the atmosphere of Adventure Inn B&B as warm, welcoming, fun, and yet elegant in a non-fussy way.

 We don’t inflict our stories on guests, but some people ask about our background or that of the inn, so here goes…

-Who we are: Your hosts at Adventure Inn are Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
-The third family member is Pucci, a Labrador retriever.
+Who we are: Your hosts at Adventure Inn B&B are the husband and wife team of Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
+We started the bed and breakfast in 2005.

 Was running a B&B our dream?
 Nope.
 We inherited this nice, large house on Lake Huron, moved from downtown Detroit, and over a ten-year period made it nicer and larger.
-Too much space for two people and a dog.
+Too much space for two people and, for many years, a Labrador.

-What about the name?
+What about the name of Adventure Inn B&B?
 A friend once called Nicholas “Captain Adventure” after hearing Nicholas’ adventures in ocean and Great Lakes yacht racing and in climbing Fourteeners in Colorado.

-It’s also true that Nicholas is a licensed boat captain, approved by the U.S. Coast Guard to pilot vessels up to 100,000 tons.
-We currently don’t offer charters, but in season, if he’s available, Captain Adventure can be persuaded to take you for a shoreline cruise in our humble little aluminum fishing boat.
+It’s also true that Nicholas was, until recently, a licensed boat captain, approved by the U.S. Coast Guard to pilot vessels up to 100,000 tons.
+He let his license lapse, and we don’t offer charters, but in season, if he’s available, Captain Adventure might be persuaded to take you for a shoreline cruise in our humble little aluminum fishing boat.

 What did you do before?
 What else do you do now?
 Sandy is a writer and designer who had editing roles at three newspapers over 20 years in North Carolina, Florida and Detroit.
-She edited three coffee-table photography books and is writing a young adult novel.
+She edited three coffee-table photography books, wrote scripts for training films shown at the Pentagon, and is writing a young adult novel.
 She’s originally from Columbus, Ohio.

 Nicholas left Chicago for Michigan in pursuit of his higher education, including a Ph.D. in Economics from Michigan State.
 At University of Detroit for more than two decades, he was on the business school faculty, then dean of the graduate school and later vice-president for finance.